 Under the Companies Act of Japan, Pioneer has elected to structure its corporate governance system with a Board of Corporate Auditors.
-The Board of Directors decides on fundamental issues such as management policies and supervises the execution of business activities, while the Board of Corporate Auditors audits the directorsf performance of their duties.
+The Board of Directors decides on fundamental issues such as management policies and supervises the execution of business activities, while the Board of Corporate Auditors audits the directors' performance of their duties.
 Based on this institutional structure, Pioneer has adopted an executive officer system to expedite the execution of business activities.
-Aimed at improving corporate governance, in June 2012 a new structure was established to enable the directors, with their number reduced from 10 to seven, to specialize in their decision-making and supervisory functions from a Group-wide perspective, and the executive officers to enhance their executing functions.

 Meanwhile, aiming to enhance the transparency of decision making, Pioneer has established a Group Executive Committee and voluntary advisory committees to the Board of Directors.